Management Response

 Responsible Deadline Status Comments

 Introduce jointly with the American University of Central Asia (AUCA) a summer school and possibly a course that trains university students on gender sensitive research.
-UN Women Kyrgyzstan CO 2017/09 Ongoing A discussion with AUCA faculty took place in 2017.
+UN Women Kyrgyzstan CO 2017/09 Overdue-Initiated A discussion with AUCA faculty took place in 2017.
 There was an interest in principle of some AUCA faculty for cooperation on the topic, but currently the initiative does not have funding.
 At the end of 2018, the OSCE Academy approached the CO with a request to integrate such work into an elective degree course on mixed methods research for master students The teaching of the course has taken place in March 2019 and discussions will be held with the OSCE Academy during 2019 to develop the cooperation further and give students access to UN Women projects in its next iteration in 2020.
 In addition, the CO plans to enhance collaboration with academia by inviting representatives of academic institutions to key activities throughout the year, including the Beijing +25 discussions.
 In addition, the CO is considering contracting an intern to map out gender research components of local academic institutions (AUCA, UCA, OSCE Academy etc.) and identify individual academics with a relevant research background and to identify gaps to identify avenues for cooperation.
 The CO will also include this on the project development checklist as an item to be considered when applying for funding.
 In the context of the programme on Preventing Violent Extremism, 13 young members of the State Agency on Religious Affairs are being trained on how to conduct gender-sensitive research.
 A guide on how to conduct gender-sensitive research will be produced and shared with universities locally by the end of 2019.

 Support the network and its members referred to under recommendation 2 substantially on GEWE and gender-sensitive peacebuilding.
 UN Women Kyrgyzstan CO 2022/12 Overdue-Initiated The UN Women Country Office supports individual peer educators by inviting them to various activities, for example UNiTE workshops and recently to Technovation Caravan events.
 This item will be added on checklist with specific criteria for project development to be created by the National Programme Officer and M&E Specialist